dipien/google-play-api/jdroid-gradle-googleplay-publisher-plugin/README.md

 The maximum rollout fraction is 0.5 (50% of users).
 Default value: 0.005 (0.5%)

     USER_FRACTION = 0.2

+#### Promote from Beta to Production

+Promote a current beta to production

+    ./gradlew googlePlayPromoteFromBetaToProduction

 #### Increase Staged Rollout